 Netanyahu’s Favourability vs Gantz

-New entrant Benny Gantz is significant because of the strength of his polling numbers, which consistently show little difference in favourability between him and Netanyahu.
-The former IDF Chief of Staff is closer to the Prime Minister in head to head polling than any other candidate since Netanyahu took office in 2009.
-This reflects a strong anti-Netanyahu vote looking for a credible alternative to unite around.
-Gantz is assumed to be broadly centrist, and most of his support appears to come at the expense of Labor and Yesh Atid.
-Gantz’s security credentials could make him a more credible prime ministerial candidate than other Netanyahu rivals, and draw away some of Likud’s more centrist voters.
+Blue White leader Benny Gantz is significant because of the strength of his individual polling numbers, which consistently show the former IDF Chief of Staff closer to the Prime Minister in head to head polling than any other candidate since Netanyahu took office in 2009.
+Gantz is assumed to be broadly centrist and his security credentials could make him a more credible prime ministerial candidate than other Netanyahu rivals, and draw away some of Likud’s more centrist voters.